Satish-A-Wadekar/GoogleCharts-Renderer/README.md

 _Scope.type = "";
 ```

-> in google chart we need to pass HTMLElement ID where google chart tool will render chart or draw chart we need to specify any existing HTML Element ID from our page where our chart will draw.
+> in google chart we need to pass HTMLElement ID inside which, google chart tool will render the chart or draw the chart, so we need to specify any existing HTML Element ID from our page where chart will be drawn.
 ```
 /// <field name='HTMLElementId' type='String'>
 /// This will contains Id of targeted HTML Element